viviandotdev/ObsidianVault/+ Encounters/Sources/2025 Founder Recap State of Sublime.md

 2025 Founder Recap: State of Sublime

-- playing the infinte game
+- playing the infinite game
-- building something that. exists
+- building something that exists
-- there is no exist strategey'
+- there is no exit strategy, she adopts an

-put good stuff out into the universe and it. will return more good stuff back to you
+Put good stuff out into the universe and it. will return more good stuff back to you